renyi/django-2016/README.md

-# django-2016
+# Web Development with Django in 2016

-Web Development with Django
+My talk for Python User Group Meetup - Nov, 2016.